 The Littératout platform is optimized for use with the most recent versions of Google Chrome and Apple Safari browsers.

-Using this digital writing book, students write one or more short texts from a choice of proposed writing topics, on the theme of Halloween.
-The student can save and print their work and submit their texts to their teacher who receives them in their dashboard.
+Using this digital writing book, students write one or more short texts from a choice of suggested writing topics, on the theme of Christmas.
+Students can save and print their work and submit their texts to their teacher who receives them in their dashboard.

 Littératout celebrates its 10th anniversary this month!